Teenage eventing star Casey Blue has it all – fame, her champion horse Storm and a boyfriend who loves her.

 Then Kyle West walks into her life.
 The country’s hottest equestrian coach is also drop dead gorgeous and Casey knows right away that she’s in trouble.
 But who is Kyle and why are there so many unanswered questions about his past?

 As the Burghley Horse Trials approaches, it becomes clear that what is at stake is not just the Grand Slam but Casey’s life.

-The Obituary Writer, my first adult novel, will be published on 6 June 2013.
+The Obituary Writer, my first adult novel, is out in hardback now.
 Part thriller, part romance, it is set in London and Cornwall and is about 38-year-old obituary writer Nick Donaghue, whose life is derailed after he is caught up in one of Britain’s worst ever train crashes.
 For me, at least, it’s a novel about faith, hope and true love.

 I get so many letters from children asking for advice on writing that I thought I’d summarise a few tips in a blog.
 Grown-ups usually ask me how I manage to stay disciplined when I work at home.
 I tell them it’s easy.
 I have cat food to buy and that’s a powerful motivator.
 Meanwhile my Bengal cat, Max, pictured here, just relaxes and let’s me take the strain.